apollographql/federation/atlas/readme.md

 # The Atlas

 The Atlas records everything we know about the structure of some part of the universal graph.
 This includes the graph *structure*—the kind of description we'd find in a schema file.
-It also includes metadata.
-Primarily, what endpoints can serve particular fields, but also all the other metadata you can imagine: information about who can change parts of the graph, which fields contain PII, who the graph owner for some subgraph is, etc, etc, for all the metadata anyone might want to store talking about the graph.
+It also includes metadata which might be encoded in a schema file with directives or provided externally.
+An important piece of metadata is what endpoints can serve particular fields, but this graph metadata also encompasses everything else you might want to say about a graph: information about who can change parts of the graph, which fields contain PII, who the graph owner for some subgraph is, etc.

 This document is an attempt to answer a few questions: *where* does the atlas store this data, *how*, and most importantly *why*?

-## Why?
+## Problems

-Last question first.
+Last bit first: *why*?
 What problems does the atlas solve?

+The atlas describes points in the graph.

+&#8220;A point in the graph&#8221; might be represented in many ways, for example:
+- a token within a schema file
+- a token within a query against a particular schema
+- the type or other schema element associated with some universal resource identifier (an `atlas:` uri, for example).

+For each point in the graph, there are various things we'll want to know:
+- for types:
+    - the names of accessible fields and their types
+    - the (much larger) set of accessible extension fields which may not have bare names but are valid at this point
+    - (note that the above effectively answers the question of where I can go when standing on a type)
+- the scalar information (format, raw byte size) at this point (for scalar fields)
+- metadata annotations applied through directives or elsewhere, such as `@private`, `@userdata`, `@external`, etc

+This is the most general problem statement for the atlas.
+Here are some more specific problems which fall out of this big one:

 ### Resolve references in schema files